bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for Document Object Model and is an object that represents the html elements of a webpage.
+It gives us an interface that with which we can interact with and maipulate the page, changing document structure, content and styling.

 2. What is an event?
+An event is made each time a user interacts with the webpage in some way such as mouse over, down arrow key, etc.

 3. What is an event listener?
+An element that can listen for an event and when the event happens on that element, it can do something about that given event that occurs.

 4. Why would we convert a NodeList into an Array?
+For accessibility purposes.

 5. What is a component?
+A piece of code that can be reused and used for building elements which share functionality and styling.

 ### Git Set up